Congressional Dems say women in ICE custody who blew whistle on gynecologist should be able to apply for special visas

 National attention descended on Irwin in September, after a whistleblower report by a nurse at the facility, Dawn Wooten, alleged that a doctor — later identified as Amin — was subjecting immigrant detainees to unwanted hysterectomies.

-Her claims about widespread forced sterilizations quickly came under scrutiny.
+Her claims about widespread unwanted sterilizations quickly came under scrutiny.
 The hospital where Amin practiced said just two women in ICE custody had been referred for hysterectomies.
-Amin “flatly denies” the allegations, his lawyer, Scott R. Grubman, said in a statement.

 Hospital where activists say ICE detainees were subjected to hysterectomies says just two were performed there